 Class sizes are limited, which permits teachers to give students individualized attention.
 Students must register to attend PALS courses, and the results of a diagnostic test determine their class placement.
 Supplemental assistance is available through computer labs.
-The PALS office is located at 226 Conklin Hall.
-For more information call Dr. Nanette Bouvier, director, at 973-353-5013 or email at nvb15@scarletmail.rutgers.edu.
+The PALS office is located at 175 University Avenue, Conklin Hall, Room 226.
+For more information call 973-353-5013 or email pals@newark.rutgers.edu.